mariadb-corporation/MaxScale/routers/ReadWriteSplit.md

 master_accept_reads=true
 ```

+### Routing hints

+The readwritesplit router supports routing hints.
+For a detailed guide on hint syntax and functionality, please see [this](../Reference/Hint-Syntax.md) document.

 ## Limitations

 In Master-Slave replication cluster also read-only queries are routed to master too in the following situations: